warriordog/MagicWells/README.md

 * /mwinfo - list your claimed wells
 * /mwsethome <name> - set your home well
 * /mwreload - reload the plugin
+* /mwrename <well> <name> - rename a well

+*General note: anywhere that a well is selected by name, its numerical ID number can be used.
+This is useful in cases where a player has multiple wells with the same name.*

 Configuration options:
 * config.yml - global plugin settings